Andreas Fender

 Previous UIST publication: DeltaPen (UIST '22)

 DeltaPen can be used on practically any surface without requiring a specialized tablet surface (i.e., no drawing tablet or capacitive touch surface needed).
 The pen tracks its own movement and rotation without external sensing.
-You can find more information and the paper PDF in Publications:DeltaPen.
+More information and the paper PDF can be found in Publications:DeltaPen.

 Previous CHI publication: Causality-preserving Asynchronous Reality (CHI '22)

 A novel approach for altering the time dimension for immersed users.
-You can find more information and the paper PDF in Publications:AsynchronousReality.
+More information and the paper PDF can be found in Publications:AsynchronousReality.